arpit-mittal-ds/Microsoft-Certified-Azure-Data-Engineer/4-Storage/ReadMe.md

 “fabric” on which the data persists.
 Examples of data fabrics in Azure are SQL, Azure Data Explorer, Blob Storage, and so forth.

+* Upstream
+systems are systems from which we ingest data into our platform.

+* Downstream
+systems are systems that consume data from our data platform.

 Different teams in
 an organization uses different